Matt Braly: Career

-After Amphibia ended production in May 2022, Braly left Disney Television Animation.
-In August 2023, he wrote a Sonic the Hedgehog online comic strip as a part of the Sonic Fast Friends Forever campaign.
-Braly is currently working on multiple feature films, including a fantasy-adventure film for Sony Pictures Animation he is set to direct and co-write with longtime collaborator Rebecca Sugar; the film will center on an ill boy who travels to a spiritual Thai world.
 Braly also developed a graphic novel, which was announced in August 2024 as Family Force V. Skybound Comet published the graphic novel in May 2025.
 Braly is also supervising development on a series of shorts exploring social issues.
 In November 2024, Braly responded to the reported shelving of an episode of Moon Girl and Devil Dinosaur, focusing on a transgender character, by Disney, calling it "absolute cowardice" when content like the episode is needed more now than ever, and said it was a "total breakdown" of the process.